 In a Fourth of July holiday special, we begin with the words of Frederick Douglass.
 Born into slavery around 1818, Douglass became a key leader of the abolitionist movement.
 On July 5, 1852, in Rochester, New York, he gave one of his most famous speeches, “The Meaning of July Fourth for the Negro.”
 He was addressing the Rochester Ladies Antislavery Society.
 This is actor James Earl Jones reading the speech during a performance of historian Howard Zinn’s acclaimed book, “Voices of a People’s History of the United States.”
 He was introduced by Zinn.

-AMY GOODMAN: In this holiday special, we begin with the words of Frederick Douglass.
+AMY GOODMAN: Today, in this holiday special, we begin with the words of Frederick Douglass.
 Born into slavery around 1818, Douglass became a key leader of the abolitionist movement.
-On July 5, 1852, in Rochester, New York, he gave one of his most famous speeches, “The Meaning of July Fourth for the Negro.”
+On July 5th, 1852, in Rochester, New York, Douglass gave one of his most famous speeches, “The Meaning of July Fourth for the Negro.”
 He was addressing the Rochester Ladies’ Anti-Slavery Society.
-This is James Earl Jones reading the historic address during a performance of Howard Zinn’s Voices of a People’s History of the United States.
-He was introduced by Howard Zinn.
+This is actor James Earl Jones reading Douglass’s historic address during a performance of Voices of a People’s History of the United States.
+At the time, James Earl Jones was introduced by Howard Zinn.

 HOWARD ZINN: Frederick Douglass, once a slave, became a brilliant and powerful leader of the anti-slavery movement.
 In 1852, he was asked to speak in celebration of the Fourth of July.